-Check out this video to see why I think mutual funds in Canada are awful.
-It will give you a better perspective about why you would be better off allocating your funds to other investment types.
+Check out this video to see why I think mutual funds in Canada are awful (mainly due to its unnecessarily high fees):

 Here’s a better look at the expenses you can expect to pay when you are investing in mutual funds: